sulabhkatiyar/show_tell/README.md

 # show_tell
-## Implementation of Show and Tell: Neural Image Caption (NIC) Generator model
+## Pytorch Implementation of Show and Tell: Neural Image Caption (NIC) Generator model

 *Note:* This is a work in progress